bracketloader/Build-Bonita/README.md

 find -type d -name ".gradle" -prune -exec rm -rf {} \;
 find -type d -name target -prune -exec rm -rf {} \;
 ```
-- No tests are run by the script (at least no back end tests).
+- No tests are run by the script (at least no backend tests).
 If you want to run some tests, go to the directory
  related to the Bonita component you want to test, and follow instructions (generally available in README file)
-- The script does not produce Studio installers (required license for proprietary software).
+- The script does not produce studio installers (required license for proprietary software).

 ## Test environments